attestate/crawler/docs/source/configuration.rst

     },
   ];

-Additionally, crawls can happen repeatedly.
+Additionally, crawls can happen continuously using real-time block monitoring.
 For that, the first path exposes a property named ``coordinator``.

 .. code-block:: javascript